How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each oval-shaped, light blue, film-coated tablet, "NPS-275" engraved on one side, contains naproxen sodium 275 mg.
+Each oval, light blue, film-coated tablet with "NPS-275" engraved on one side contains 275 mg of naproxen sodium.
 Nonmedicinal ingredients: indigotine aluminum lake, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, talc, and titanium dioxide.

-Each oblong, blue, film-coated tablet, "NPS 550" engraved on one side, contains naproxen sodium 550 mg.
+Each oblong, blue, film-coated tablet with "NPS 550" engraved on one side contains 550 mg of naproxen sodium.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, indigotine aluminum lake, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, talc, and titanium dioxide.